HarveyBates/arduino-clap/README.md

 # arduino-clap

-A simple header only CLI to set function values during prototyping.
+A header only CLI to set function values during Arduino prototyping.

 ## Features